-Can your tenants reject the rent increase?
+Can your Florida tenants reject the rent increase?

-Yes.
-Your tenant could reject the price increase and agree to move out after their lease ends.
+A tenant who does not want to pay an increased rent will often agree to move out after their lease agreement ends.
 Until then, they can remain in the rental unit and continue paying rent at their current price.
 Though they must prepare to gather up their personal property and leave once the rental agreement ends.

-The bottom line: Florida rent increase laws
+The bottom line: Florida rent control laws

 Increasing rent is necessary to keep up with the rental market.
 You must follow Florida state and federal laws to ensure that your rent increase is lawful.
 Such laws will require that you:

 - Raise your security deposit charge on a legal basis to mitigate any rent owed

 - Are aware that your tenant can reject the rent increase